sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - Course data should be transferable between systems where possible.
+* - You should ensure course data is transferable between systems where possible.
   - Support for standard formats such as SCORM allows courses to be shared between providers.
   - Optional
-* - Historical versions of course may need to be retained in order to demonstrate competency at a given point in time.
+* - You could keep historical copies of courses in order to demonstrate competency at a given point in time.
   - Data providers and regulators may be required to audit historical records (EG. Clinical trials) it may be necessary to retain copies of superseded training along with versions of certifications within the training record.
   - Optional
 ```